- Importing all art assets from Maya to Unity

 - Managing Twitter account & recruiting playtesters

 I worked closely with the programming team to learn how to use their systems for level generation, currency, and powerups.
-I set up a workflow with our art team by creating a team Google Drive folder, having everyone upload their assets to it, and then I imported the assets into Unity and ensured the scale and colliders were correct in-game.
+I set up a workflow with our art team by creating a team Google Drive folder which they uploaded their model/textures to.
+I then imported the assets into Unity and ensured the scale and colliders were correct.
 This allowed the artists to spend more time creating assets and enabled me to be sure that all models used for level-building were properly imported and consistent with one another.

 Each level is a prefab contained in a pool.
 When the player finishes a level it is disabled and another level is randomly chosen and enabled from the prefab pool.
 At farther distances the level generator pulls from different pools containing harder levels.